SilenceX12138/SilenceX12138.github.io/content/_index.md

           description: ""
           organization: University of Cambridge
           organization_url: https://www.cam.ac.uk/
-          title: 🎓 Pass with Distinction for MPhil in Advanced Computer Science (awarded with College Prize for Academic Excellence)
+          title: 🎓 Pass with Distinction for MPhil in Advanced Computer Science, and awarded with "College Prize for Academic Excellence"
     design:
       columns: "2"
       spacing: